-2. Research home insurance companies
+2. Research home insurance carriers

 Now that you know the type of insurance you’re looking for, you can research insurance companies that offer it.
-Organizations like Consumer Reports offer ratings of different insurance companies, and your state’s department of insurance may offer a similar service as well.
+Organizations like Consumer Reports offer ratings of different insurance providers, and your state’s department of insurance may offer a similar service as well.

 3. Request quotes and compare them

 Your rate quote should include the coverage limits, deductible and your monthly premium.
-It’s important to shop around, since different companies may charge significantly different prices.
+It’s important to shop around, since different carriers may charge significantly different prices.
 Be sure when you’re comparing quotes that you’re comparing apples-to-apples: Comparable quotes will have the same (or similar) coverage limits and deductibles.